 - 10 litres of water

 If using dried weld soak it in the dye bucket overnight in the 10 litre of water.

-If using fresh weld – chop and cover it with the 10 litres of soft water and simmer for an hour.
+If using fresh weld – chop and cover it with the 10 litres of water and simmer for an hour.
+If you live in a soft water area add the 4g of calcium carbonate to the water as weld performs better in hard water conditions.
 Allow to cool and then strain off the juice – this is your dyebath.